armdevvel/mxe-SHARED/README.md

 # MXE (M cross environment) - for ARM32 Windows development

-This is a modified version of MXE that comes with fixed scripts and sources that way ARM32 WoA can have development for it.
+This is a modified version of MXE that comes with fixed scripts and sources that way Windows on ARM32 can have development for it.

 MXE (M cross environment) is a GNU Makefile that compiles a cross compiler and cross compiles many free libraries such as SDL and